The 2016 final assessment roll will be available November 7th.

 HOW WE ARRIVE AT YOUR ASSESSMENT

-As of June 2016, the Unincorporated Town of Greenburgh, as well as the Villages of Irvington and Ardsley will be assessed at 100%.
+As of June 2016, the Unincorporated Town of Greenburgh, as well as the Villages of Tarrytown, Irvington, Dobbs Ferry, Hastings-on-Hudson, Elmsford, and Ardsley will be assessed at 100%.
 This means that the assessment should match current market value.

-The Town assesses all real property at a percentage of market value.
-The percentage is known as an equalization rate (ER).
-These rates are established by the NYS Office of real Property Services (http://www.orps.state.ny.us/) annually.
+In the past the Town assessed all real property at a percentage of market value.
+The percentage was known as an equalization rate (ER).
+These rates were established by the NYS Office of real Property Services (http://www.orps.state.ny.us/) annually.
 This rate and ratio changed annually based on real estate market trends.
 Most important is their use to equalize the assessment into full market value prior to 2016.
+Now, the Town and its incorporated Villages are assessed at 100%.
 Example of both shown below:

 Prior Assessed Value Rate Value